Gyoshi/PhoA-SaveStates/README.md

 - Doesn't properly override cutscenes that move Gail or the camera.
 - Sneak attacks might be less reliable after quickloading.
 - The Boss health bar might not display correctly after quickloading.
+- Background visuals and music don't update when quickloading some rooms.

 ---
 Feel free to @Gyoshi on the Discord [Phoenotopia Fan Server](https://discord.gg/Swd6zcTCQZ) for whatever